radityaharya/flowify/README.md

 # Flowify✨

+Flowify is currently under development.
+Do not use it with your Primary Spotify account as it may cause data loss.

 ## Overview

 Flowify is a drag-and-drop environment for creating Spotify playlist generation workflows.
 With Flowify, you can create custom workflows to generate playlists based on your Spotify library, liked tracks, and recommendations.
 Flowify is built with [React Flow](https://reactflow.dev/) as the workflow builder, [bull-mq](https://github.com/taskforcesh/bullmq) for queuing, [shadcn/ui](https://ui.shadcn.com/) for components, [Drizzle](https://orm.drizzle.team/) as ORM